 Finland’s “Daughter of the Baltic” shines on this panoramic bus tour highlighting towering Helsinki cathedrals, Parliament House, museums, an opera house and rock church.
 Senate Square features the Lutheran cathedral, while Mannerheim Street boasts museums and Parliament House.
 Photograph 1952-Olympics stadium, then Sibelius Park and its 600 welded-pipes monument, honoring composer, Jean Sibelius.
 Then it’s off to Temppeliaukio Rock Church.
-Before your return, explore the shipyards and open-air market on your own.
+Before your return, explore the open-air market on your own.

 • Mannerheim Street: Helsinki’s main street, home to historic government buildings, National Museum, Finlandia Hall and contemporary art museum, Kiasma.